gethinode/hinode/content/post/winter-23-release-highlights-looking-into-the-future-with-einstein-search.md

   "Slug": "winter-23-release-highlights-looking-into-the-future-with-einstein-search",
   "description": "A Major Overhaul In Search Features Via Salesforce is Upcoming.", "tags": [],
+  "author":
-  "author": {
+    {
       "name": "Tommy Holden",
       "title": "Content Contributor",
       "webp": "/img/tommy-holden_128-128.webp",
-    "jpeg": "/img/tommy-holden_128-128.jpeg"
+      "jpeg": "/img/tommy-holden_128-128.jpeg",
     },
   "layout": "single",
-  "thumbnail": {
+  "thumbnail": { "url": "/img/1_-degTyD4fXoyrrCnmYC8Dg.png" },
-    "url": "/img/1_-degTyD4fXoyrrCnmYC8Dg.webp"
 }
-}
 ---
-A Major Overhaul In Search Features Via Salesforce is Upcoming.

-{{< image src="/img/1_-degTyD4fXoyrrCnmYC8Dg.webp">}}

-First of all, let me just say as an active donor to the American Red Cross, it’s important to give what you can to what has occurred with *Hurricane Ian* in Florida.
+First of all, let me just say as an active donor to the American Red Cross, it’s important to give what you can to what has occurred with _Hurricane Ian_ in Florida.
 I highly encourage it.
-Through YouTube, I was able to find a mock-up of a *Local Forecast* video with visual graphics from *The Weather Channel* for it from the Early 1990s (and I’m still not quite certain how this was pulled off.)
+Through YouTube, I was able to find a mock-up of a _Local Forecast_ video with visual graphics from _The Weather Channel_ for it from the Early 1990s (and I’m still not quite certain how this was pulled off.)
 Apparently it’s using a device called “WS4000 Simulator”.

-However, the logistics of powering it up seems to be on the level of Salesforce’s Einstein package — A *Very* powerful platform. *Einstein* by Salesforce has made recent enhancements to their overall package:
+However, the logistics of powering it up seems to be on the level of Salesforce’s Einstein package — A _Very_ powerful platform. _Einstein_ by Salesforce has made recent enhancements to their overall package:

 ### What is Einstein Exactly?